top of page

 • Sodium content:

-• Isotonic drinks usually contain ~400–700 mg sodium per liter
+• Isotonic drinks usually contain ~400–700 mg sodium per litre, which works well for most people

-• Below 300 mg/L = less effective for rehydration
+• Below 300 mg/L = less effective for fluid retention during heavy sweating

 • Carbohydrate content: